 The source of delusion

-“The Lord does not create either the means of action or the actions of people, or the union with the fruit of action.
-Swabhava [Self-nature], on the other hand, proceeds [in all this]” (5:14).
-Actually, Prabhavananda’s interpretive translation says it quite well, even if not literally: “Do not say: ‘God gave us this delusion.’
+Prabhavananda’s interpretive translation says it quite well, even if not literally: “Do not say: ‘God gave us this delusion.’
 You dream you are the doer, you dream that action is done, you dream that action bears fruit.
 It is your ignorance, it is the world’s delusion that gives you these dreams.”
-Saint Paul spoke of the same situation, saying: “Let no man say when he is tempted, I am tempted of God: for God cannot be tempted with evil, neither tempteth he any man: But every man is tempted, when he is drawn away of his own lust, and enticed.
+Saint James spoke of the same situation, saying: “Let no man say when he is tempted, I am tempted of God: for God cannot be tempted with evil, neither tempteth he any man: But every man is tempted, when he is drawn away of his own lust, and enticed.
 Then when lust hath conceived, it bringeth forth sin: and sin, when it is finished, bringeth forth death” (James 1:13-15).

 The primary focus of the Bhagavad Gita is Karma Yoga, the Yoga of Action.
 Yet Krishna tells us that the whole things is a dream, a product of ignorance.
 Even so, the dream is of importance, because through this dreaming we develop and expand our consciousness.
 The dream is not worthless and is certainly not evil or wrong.
 It is our loss of control and the resulting confusion and bondage that is wrong.
 The correct perspective on this is necessary for our controlling the dream and enabling ourselves to awaken from it.

-It is very comfortable for most translators to use the word “nature” with a capital N. They are children of Adam, Hindu though they be, throwing the blame on the creation–and therefore the creator.
-The word swabhava does not mean Prakriti, but the inherent disposition, nature, or potentiality of each one of us, our inherent state of mind, our state of inner being.
+It is very comfortable for most translators to use the word “nature” with a capital N. They are children of Adam, throwing the blame on the creation, and therefore on the creator.
+The word swabhava does not mean prakriti, but the inherent disposition, nature, or potentiality of each one of us, our inherent state of mind, our state of inner being.
 An apple tree bears apples and a grapevine bears grapes.
 It is a matter of manifesting the inner nature, the swabhava of the plant.

 Our entire life is a manifestation of our swabhava.
 This is unsettling if our life is unsatisfactory or overtly negative.
-We pity ourselves and enlist the sympathy of others, but we are living and projecting a lie.
-It is our inner nature that is being revealed by the outer.
+We pity ourselves and enlist the sympathy of others, but it is our inner nature that is being revealed by the outer.
 You may not be able to judge a book by its cover, but you can certainly judge it by its contents.
 So it is with our life.
 That is its purpose: to reveal the character and quality of our inner condition through outward appearances.
 We should read the message and learn.
 Otherwise there is no alleviation from life to life.
 We are the problem and we are the solution.

 Since our swabhava is the root of the dilemma, Patanjali says that a necessary practice for the yogi is swadhyaya–self-study, self-analysis.
 Only if we come to know the truth about our inner nature will we be able to intelligently work on it.
 We must first know the facts about our false self before we can uncover and know our true Self.